danwing/referee/draft-wing-settle-referee.md

 we have today:  servers will need to obtain a real PKI certificate signed by a Certification Authority already trusted by the clients, or else clients will need to manually trust individual certificates.

-It is useful for a Referee server to provide immediate value on its installation, even when servers do not (yet) support Referee.
-To do so, the Referee scans the local domain network looking for TLS servers on common ports (e.g., HTTPS, IMAPS, IPPS, NNTPS, IMAPS, POP3S).
-After finding a server, the Referee either quietly TOFUs that server or prompts the user for confirmation of that server.
-To accommodate servers that rotate their public key but do not (yet) register that change with the Referee, the Referee might refresh its database at user request.
-As servers are updated to support Referee and bootstrap themselves to the Referee, such unpalatable scanning will become less useful.

 # Security Considerations